itsmeeandrew/itsmeeandrew.github.io/_posts/2024-04-02-desperation-or-deception-unveiling-crime-patterns-during-the-2008-financial-crisis.markdown

 <div style="margin:35px"></div>

 In this report, we investigated the effects of the Great Recession on the rates of robberies.
-We can conclude that during and after this period, its effects are noticeable, but based on the available data, the recession could not have been predicted.
+We can conclude that during the considered period, there is correlation between the number of robberies and the timeline of the financial crisis (the lead up, the event, and the aftermath).
+On the other hand, we do not believe that the financial crisis could have been predicted based on the number of robberies, as correlation is not causation and it would be a classical example of hindsight bias.
+Rather, uncovering these insights is part of understanding the wider impact the Great Recession had on everyday people's lives.
 ### <a name="ref"></a>  References

 1. [Impact of economic crisis on crime](https://www.unodc.org/documents/data-and-analysis/statistics/crime/GIVAS_Final_Report.pdf)